 Revenue recognition.
 Revenue is primarily derived from the licensing of our products and intellectual property.
 Consistent with our strategy, revenue is generated from negotiated month-to-month recurring licensing fees or the performance of our products or both.
-We also sometimes receive a one-time sale or reimbursement of our installed products.
+We also, occasionally, receive a one-time sale of certain products and/or reimbursement of our manufactured equipment.

-Substantially all revenue is recognized when it is earned.
+Substantially, all revenue is recognized when it is earned.
 Depending upon the product and geographic location, our clients may be invoiced monthly in advance, monthly in arrears or quarterly in arrears for the licensing of our products.
-If billed in advance, the advance billings are carried as deferred revenue on our balance sheet.
+If billed in advance, the advance billings are recorded as deferred revenue on our balance sheet.
 If billed in arrears, we recognize the corresponding preceding period's revenue upon invoicing at the subsequent date.
 Generally, we earn royalty revenue beginning with the start or "go live" date of the associated product in our clients' establishment.
 The monthly recurring invoices are based on executed agreements with each client.
-Total revenue from recurring royalties for the licensing of game content, fees paid based upon the performance of our electronic platforms was \$1,628,320 and \$762,625 for the three months ended March 31, 2012 and 2011, respectively.